fabric/fabric/docs/changes/compatibility.rst

       fabric.foo import bar`` calls.

 * The undocumented `fab_quiet` option has been replaced by a much more granular set of output controls.
-For more info, see :ref:`output-controls`.
+For more info, see :doc:`../usage/output_controls`.

 Changes from alpha 1 to alpha 2